Introduction to WordPress

 WordCamp India is a three weekend regional online WordCamp from Jan 30 – Feb 14.

 Full Stack Engineer with a ♥️ for WordPress and React.
-I work as Senior Engineer at XWP.
+I work as a Product Developer at Awesome Motive.
 I love to read, listen, write, speak, and explore!